Gera1313/public-land-app/README.md

 5. `cd` into your newly created project folder and run `npm install`.

-    * In later activities we'll add additional NPM packages to our `vite` apps such as 'bootstrap', 'dotenv', and 'axios'.
+    * later I'll add additional NPM packages to our `vite` apps such as 'bootstrap', 'dotenv', and 'axios'.

-6. Run `npm dev`/`npm run dev` and navigate to the prompted URL to see your app.
+6. Run `npm dev`/`npm run dev` and navigate to the prompted URL to see the app.

 ### Further customization (Recommended)